nawalrabia/nawalportfolio.github.io/README.md

 - **Data Analysis:** Strong analytical skills with a knack for uncovering patterns and trends

 ### What I Do
+At Accenture, my primary role involves application development and support, focusing on integrating data-driven solutions to enhance business operations.
+My expertise lies in leveraging complex datasets to build and maintain robust applications that improve service delivery and client satisfaction.

-In my role at Accenture, I've honed my skills in leveraging data to solve real-world problems.
-Whether it's developing predictive models, performing deep data analysis, or creating interactive dashboards, my goal is to provide actionable insights that help businesses make informed decisions.
+In addition to my responsibilities at Accenture, I am also engaged in a UK government-funded project with the Center for Factories of the Future at a renowned research company.
+Here, I focus on data science, particularly developing predictive models, performing deep data analyses, and creating interactive dashboards.
+My goal across these roles is to derive actionable insights that empower businesses to make informed decisions and navigate the complexities of the digital age effectively.

 ### Projects
-Here are a few highlights from my work:
+Here are a few highlights from my work through internships and Data Science competitions:

 - **Enhancing Real-time Space Weather using Complex Deep Learning Techniques**
   ##### Please click the link below to find more about the project